mojaloop/documentation/mojaloop-technical-overview/notifications/README.md

 }
 ```

 With this design it is possible to achieve this by introducing multiple Notification Cmd Handlers within the Notification Engine to handle different Transports (i.e. HTTP, gRPC).
-In addition, multiple matching ML-Adapters would need to similiar exist to support the associated inbound request.
+In addition, multiple matching ML-Adapters would need to similar exist to support the associated inbound request.

 Each of the Notification Cmd Handlers will only listen to event messages that match their intended transport types, and will thus discard non-applicable ones.

 This therefore allows the Central-Ledger components to be isolated from the transport specific logic (and transformations if applicable) for notification callbacks.

 The delivery-report for each of the POST/PUT interactions provides the assurance that the notifications results are recorded by the Central-Service Notification-Evt-Handler component.
-This component is able to raise alerts or alternatively handle any compensating actions independantly of the FSP's transport preferences.
+This component is able to raise alerts or alternatively handle any compensating actions independently of the FSP's transport preferences.

 The transferId is mapped to the notifyId field below.
-This allows one to query a Notification resuls by correlating the notifyId with the transferId.
+This allows one to query a Notification results by correlating the notifyId with the transferId.

 #### 4.2.a. gRPC Transport example for a POST Transfer Callback Notification Messages for FSP1 to FSP2